-The Community Infrastructure Enhancement Plan is part of the overall Environmental Justice Community Mitigation Plan and is focused on providing infrastructure improvements to address bicycle and pedestrian safety, access to community centers, landscaping options at neighborhood entrances, project-related stormwater improvements, lack of access to bus shelters, and traffic calming measures that would be implemented as part of the project.
+The Community Infrastructure Enhancement Plan is part of the overall Environmental Justice Community Mitigation Plan.
+A key component of the Enhancement and Preservation Pillars of the Environmental Justice Community Mitigation Plan, it is focused on providing infrastructure improvements to address bicycle and pedestrian safety, access to community centers and transit, landscaping options at neighborhood entrances, project-related stormwater improvements, bus shelters, and traffic calming measures that would be implemented as part of the project.
 This plan was developed based on input from the Community Advisory Council and members of the community and has been coordinated with the City of North Charleston.

 Bicycle/Pedestrian Connectivity and Safety Improvements

 SCDOT will fund shared-use pathways to provide connectivity to the community center, pedestrian bridges to cross the railroad and Filbin Creek, improved sidewalks along Rebecca Street and Twitty Street, and new sidewalks along Russelldale Avenue, Elder Avenue, Dorothy Williams Boulevard (from the shared-use path to the existing sidewalk on James Bell Drive), and Railroad Avenue.
 Pedestrian safety measures will also be installed at the railroad crossing on Taylor Street.
 Additional pedestrian recommendations based on public comments include the extension of sidewalk on Piedmont Avenue from Iron Street to Marson Street, and pedestrian railroad crossing improvements on Taylor Street.
 View these proposed improvements.

 Bus Shelter Amenities